 Ion-X glass also weighs significantly less than Sapphire glass.

 The anodized aluminum Apple Watch is available in both GPS and GPS + Cellular models as well at the more affordable pricing range for Apple Watches.

-The Ion-X glass display is less impact-resistant than it’s sapphire crystal display counterpart.
-Also, the stainless steel casing is denser and damage resistant than anodized aluminum.
+The Ion-X glass display is less scratch-resistant than it’s sapphire crystal display counterpart.
+And, the stainless steel casing on the Apple Watch Stainless model is denser and damage resistant than anodized aluminum.

 What’s the cost?